 Maintaining a healthy lifestyle as a parent can seem like an insurmountable hill to climb.
-Between our taxing work schedules, the busy schedules for the kids’ activities, and our day-to-day family commitments, ensuring a healthy meal is always eaten—or that we are walking 10,000 steps like that other mom at the parent council meeting who’s always talking about her fitness tracker—seems impossible.
+Between our work and school, restarting the kids’ activities, and our other day-to-day family commitments, ensuring a healthy meal is always eaten—or that we are walking 10,000 steps like that other mom at the parent council meeting who’s always talking about her fitness tracker—seems impossible.

 It’s not the size of the healthy choice that should be measured, however; it’s the consistency and the frequency.
 Small, easy-to-do changes can be made daily to begin to lead a healthier life, even when the laundry is piled too high and the kids have thrown their juice on the floor (again).